TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc.md

   main:
     parent: "Rich Plugins"
 weight: 5
-url: "/plugins/supported-languages/rich-plugins/grpc"
 aliases:
-  - /docs/customise-tyk/plugins/rich-plugins/grpc/
+  - /customise-tyk/plugins/rich-plugins/grpc/
-  - /docs/customise-tyk/plugins/rich-plugins/grpc/
+  - /customise-tyk/plugins/rich-plugins/grpc/
-  -  "/plugins/rich-plugins/grpc"
+  - /plugins/rich-plugins/grpc
-  -  "/plugins/rich-plugins/grpc/grpc-plugins-tyk"
+  - /plugins/rich-plugins/grpc/grpc-plugins-tyk
 ---
 Tyk has built-in support for gRPC backends, enabling you to build rich plugins using any of the gRPC supported languages.
 At the time of writing, the following languages are supported: C++, Java, Objective-C, Python, Ruby, Go, C# and Node.JS.
 See [gRPC by language](http://www.grpc.io/docs/) for more details.